 He sang for 21 years with the Royal Opera House, Covent Garden, as well as in Amsterdam, Berlin, Brussels, ENO, Geneva, Lyon, Madrid, Monte-Carlo, New York, Paris, Salzburg, Tanglewood and Turin.
 His major roles included King Priam (Tippett), Merlin (Albeniz), Oedipe (Enescu) and St. Francois (Messiaen).

-He works regularly with Robert King and the King’s Consort with future concerts in Budapest, Bucharest, Versailles, Marseille, Leipzig Gewandhaus (for the first performance of Mendelssohn’s Israel in Egypt), and Ferrandou in the Dordogne valley where he has lived and directed a summer school for singers for the last thirty years.
+He works regularly with Robert King and the King’s Consort with concerts in Budapest, Bucharest, Versailles, Marseille, Leipzig Gewandhaus (for the first performance of Mendelssohn’s Israel in Egypt), and Ferrandou in the Dordogne valley where he has lived and directed a summer school for singers for the last thirty years.

 This biography is for information only and should not be reproduced.